 Enabling general API access

-Users should set the BROWSER_API_CALLS_XHR_ONLY config option to false to allow general access to the Project Quay registry API.
+Users should set the BROWSER_API_CALLS_XHR_ONLY configuration option to false to allow general access to the Project Quay registry API.

 Adding a superuser